 There are two (highly-similar) genes playing a pivotal role in SMA: SMN1

 .
 The telomeric SMN1

 genes are located in a complicated inverted repeat area spanning ~500 kb on chromosome 5q13.2.
 This area displays high instability, leading to frequent deletions and gene conversions.
 Most individuals have two copies each of SMN1

-genes, each having nine exons (exons 1, 2a, 2b, and 3-8), can only be distinguished by two single nucleotide differences: one in exon 7 and one in exon 8.
-The exon 8 difference has no effect on the transcript, however, the exon 7 difference disrupts a putative exonic splicing enhancer in SMN2
+genes can only be distinguished by two single nucleotide differences: one in exon 7 and one in exon 8.
+The exon 8 difference has no effect on the transcript, however, the exon 7 difference disrupts splicing in SMN2

 transcripts are functional.
-This SALSA MLPA probemix P460 SMA detects the copy number of exon 7 and exon 8 of the SMN1
+This SALSA MLPA Probemix P460 SMA (Silent) Carrier detects the copy number of exons 7 and 8 of the SMN1

 Absence of any functional SMN1